 We actively cultivate respectful, supportive relationships between pupils, teachers and parents and provide regular opportunities for pupils and parents to take an active role in the life of the school.
 This includes an active role in school self–evaluation through questionnaires, Parent Council meetings and pupil and parent focus groups.
 We value and work together with our Parent Teacher Association (PTA) and Parent Council, understanding the important role they play in our school community.
 As a Catholic school, we have strong links with our parish and are committed to developing as a community of faith, which promotes the Gospel Values through the whole life of the school.
 Throughout the school year, the school community gathers for mass, visits the local Parish to engage in worship and celebrates the Sacraments with the pupils in Primary 4, Primary 7 and their families.

-Pupils, parents and school staff participated in self-evaluation giving feedback to support the creation of this report.
 Relationships across the school community are positive, respectful and reflect the school’s Catholic ethos.
 Children are polite and respectful to each other, adults and visitors to the school.
 In almost all classes, children interact positively with staff and their peers.

+Pupils, parents and school staff participated in self-evaluation giving feedback to support the creation of this report.

 Progress in School Improvement Plan (SIP) priorities